What is Magna Carta?

 Magna Carta is a 13th-century document enshrining the rights, privileges and liberties of the clergy and the nobles, and placing limits on the power of the crown.
 Most of the 63 clauses deal with the administration of justice, and the detail of feudal rights and customs.

-When was it signed?
+When was it sealed?

-Magna Carta was signed by King John on 15 June 1215.
+Magna Carta was sealed by King John on 15 June 1215.
 The document was drawn up after his barons rebelled and forced him to agree to limitations on his power, because he had demanded heavy taxes to fund his unsuccessful wars in France.

 Much significance was placed on Magna Carta in later years, but at the time it was primarily “a practical solution to a political crisis which primarily served the interests of the highest ranks of feudal society by reasserting the power of custom to limit despotic behaviour by the king”, the British Library explains.